-- 1 The Service Spot & Conduitbusiness unit Section (for single-phase services) or AE Designbusiness unit (for three-phase services) may approve an attachment height, other than those listed in this table, based on the circumstances at the site location.
-However, minimum attachment height shall be maintained at all times to meet NESC requirements. - 2 Attachment heights should in no case exceed the maximum as listed unless approved in advance by AE Service Spot & Conduit business unitSection (for single-phase services) or AE Design (for threephase services).
+In the Service Spot & Conduitbusiness unitSection (for single-phase services) or AE Designbusiness unit (for three-phase services) may approve an attachment height, other than those listed in this table, based on the circumstances at the site location.
+However, minimum attachment height shall be maintained at all times to meet NESC requirements.
+2 Attachment heights should in no case exceed the maximum as listed unless approved in advance by AE Service Spot & Conduit business unit (for single-phase services) or AE Design (for threephase services).